Exploratory Treks Wrangell-St. Elias National Park

 Thompson Ridge and Juniper Island

-An exploratory route for 2017; I’ve hiked part of this route a couple of times, but we’re planning on doing the whole section this coming summer.
-Packrafts in hand, we’ll hike west to east, along the coast of Wrangell – St. Elias National Park.
+An exploratory route for this year; I’ve hiked part of this route a couple of times, but we’re planning on doing the whole section this coming summer.
+Packrafts in hand, we’ll hike west to east, along the coast of Wrangell-St. Elias National Park.
 We’ll have (weather permitting) great views of the mighty St. Elias Mountain Range nearby, without the task of constantly climbing and descending; on one hand, it’ll be easy, with no elevation loss/gain.
 On the other, it’s one of the least visited areas of the park, indeed of Alaska, and we’ll have numerous opportunities to explore this little traveled region.
 Expect this trip to be simply dripping with solitude.

 Samovar Hills & the Malaspina Glacier Traverse

 Have you ever wanted to hike across the largest piedmont glacier (meaning the glacier’s terminus is on land) in the world?
 In 2012 we walked from the St. Elias Mountain Range across the Malaspina Glacier to the Alaska coast at Yakutat Bay.
 The Malaspina Glacier, generally regarded by geologists to be a piedmont glacier, actually reaches the Pacific Ocean.
 Some friends and I confirmed this on a month long expedition in Nov 2011.